vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 [Vox - Pop](https://www.youtube.com/playlist?list=PLJ8cMiYb3G5dOiUTzcsHU5ahmgcqjdIJx)

-7: All of the people already posted, but I also thoroughly enjoy [Like Stories of Old](https://www.youtube.com/watch?v=O4etinsAy34)
+7: All of the people already posted, but I also thoroughly enjoy [*Like Stories Of Old*](https://www.youtube.com/watch?v=O4etinsAy34).

 4: Came here to second anything Vox does, second ~~Nerdwriter~~, and to offer the channel [Trekspertise](https://youtu.be/Hziy8HcZAFE)